zsparal/api-documentation/source/orders/migrate-to-orders.rst

         }
     }

-The customer should be redirected to this URL to complete the order payment.
+Your customer should be redirected to this URL to complete the order payment.

 Note that this link has a longer expiry period than a payment checkout URL.
 The exact expiry time can be retrieved from the ``expiresAt`` property in the API response.

 Receiving status updates
 ------------------------